uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 <common_namespaces>`).
 Descriptor, in its turn, defines the following:

-- **Template parameters.** A descriptor is allowed to have any number of template parameters, but shall support at least two:
+- **Template parameters.** A descriptor is allowed to have any number of template parameters, but shall support at least three:

    + ``Float`` is a `floating-point type <floating-point_>`_ that the algorithm uses for computations.
 This parameter is defined first and has the